 Relief efforts ramping up in Tonga, more aid arrives

-The International Federation of Red Cross and Red Crescent Societies (IFRC) said with the extra supplies its staff and volunteers are stepping up deliveries of drinking water and setting up shelters across the country's many islands.
+The International Federation of Red Cross and Red Crescent Societies (IFRC) said that with the extra supplies, its staff and volunteers are stepping up deliveries of drinking water and setting up shelters across the country's many islands.

-An Australian warship expected to arrive in coronavirus-free Tonga on Wednesday was to deliver aid without human contact after about two dozen cases of COVID-19 have been recorded among the crew.
+An Australian warship was arriving to coronavirus-free Tonga Wednesday evening, delivering aid without human contact after about two dozen cases of COVID-19 have been recorded among the crew.

+Broadcom Broadcasting radio cited Tonga's Health Minister Saia Piukala as saying that 29 positive cases had been reported onboard of the HMAS Adelaide, but all the positive personnel were asymptomatic.

+"The ship will berth and no contacts will be made," Piukala said.
+"Australians from the ship will unload their cargoes and sail from port."

 The United Nations, Red Cross and other relief agencies on the ground in Tonga have warned that a COVID-19 outbreak in the island would be catastrophic at this time.